Outlier-robust subsampling techniques for persistent homology: Results

-For all our data sets, our aim for the landmarks is to contain a high fraction of signal points, even when sampling only a small fraction of the data as landmarks.
+For all our datasets, our aim for the landmarks is to contain a high fraction of signal points, even when sampling only a small fraction of the data as landmarks.
 In Figures~\ref{ComparisonSphereCube}--\ref{ComparisonKlein} we show plots of the fraction of signal points in the various landmark sets at different sampling densities.
-Since in the PH landmark selection we allow super outliers as landmarks once all other points are taken, we expect the fraction of signal landmarks for sampling density 1 to represent the probability of signal points in the data set, except in the variant of the $k--$ landmarks where we include only the cluster centres as landmarks (referred to as `kMinusMinusOutlierFree' in the plots).
-Note that for this variant of $k--$ landmarks for data sets with $p\leq 0.5$, it is possible to obtain a signal fraction of $0$ even for sampling density 1 if the algorithm selects all $k = p m$ cluster centres to be located among noise points.
-For the maxmin, random and $k--$ landmarks we show the average fraction of signal points and its standard deviation across 20 selections.
+Since in the PH landmark selection we allow super outliers as landmarks once all other points are taken, we expect the fraction of signal landmarks for sampling density 1 to represent the probability of signal points in the dataset, except in the variant of the $k--$ landmarks where we include only the cluster centres as landmarks (referred to as `kMinusMinusOutlierFree' in the plots).
+Note that for this variant of $k--$ landmarks for datasets with $p\leq 0.5$, it is possible to obtain a signal fraction of $0$ even for sampling density 1 if the algorithm selects all $k = p m$ cluster centres to be located among noise points.
+For the maxmin, random and $k--$ landmarks we show the average fraction of signal points and its standard deviation across 20 realisations of the selection algorithms.